40net-cloud/fortinet-gcp-solutions/gcp-dm/fortigate/examples/README.md

 ### ha-ap-sdn_byol.yaml
 This configuration uses [../ha-ap.jinja](ha-ap.jinja) template to deploy an Active-Passive HA cluster with 2 Fortigate members.
 It builds on the basic ha-ap-sdn.yaml by using BYOL licenses and defining address spaces for heartbeat and management networks.
 NOTE: you have to provide 2 additional files containing Fortigate VM licenses in files license1.lic and license2.lic located in ../../secrets directory as indicated in the imports section.
-Feel free to modify the paths (note names!) in import section to match your setup.
+Feel free to modify the paths (but do not change names!) in import section to match your setup.
 To host the NICs, configuration file creates 2 VPC Networks with one subnet each before calling the template.
 Check the architecture [../ha-ap.md](info page) for more details.

 ### ha-ap-elbilb.yaml